 The UE may retrieve information from the Media AF to assist with the route selection for the target operation point of the session.
 The Media Session Handler may get information about the target operation point from the media player.

 The 5GMSA Player and Session Handler in the UE perform the route selection procedure.
 The UE, such as the traffic descriptors, the domain descriptors, or the Application descriptors.
-The UE will use the matching filter to retrieve the matching Route Selection descriptor, which provides the DNN, and the S-NSSAI(s) as defined in 23.503 [4] section 6.6.2.
+The UE will use the matching filter to retrieve the matching Route Selection descriptor, which provides the DNN, and the S-NSSAI(s) as defined in 23.503 [4] section 6.6.2 and 23.501 [2] section 5.15.5.3 .

 The UE reuses an existing PDU session with the identified S-NSSAI (as defined in [3] section 4.3.2 and 4.3.3), or requests the establishment or modification of a PDU session with the identified parameters, if one doesn’t exist already.
 Upon successful PDU session establishment, the AMF notifies the UE of the assigned QoS profile ([2] section 5.7.1.2) for the PDU session